 An individual who asks the UWC to address an informal complaint of sexual misconduct may request that the UWC keep the matter confidential from the accused or other persons involved in the events.
 In such a case, the UWC will take all reasonable steps to investigate and respond to the complaint consistent with that request.
 However, the UWC will not be able to hear a formal complaint unless the individual is willing to reveal the complaint (including his or her identity) to the accused party, the fact-finder, and the hearing panel (see Section 7, below).
 In some cases (for example, allegations of violence), the UWC may not be able to honor a request for confidentiality if doing so would endanger the safety or well-being of the complainant or other members of the Yale community.
 In addition, the University may not be able to preserve the complete confidentiality of UWC records in the event of litigation or a government investigation.
 Finally, an accused party may have access to sexual misconduct allegations that become part of his or her student record or personnel file, although in such cases the University will remove information identifying the complainant.

-Parties and witnesses are expected to provide truthful information in all phases of a UWC proceeding.
-Failure to do so may result in a recommendation for a more severe penalty or a referral to an appropriate disciplinary authority.
+Parties and witnesses are expected to cooperate in the investigation of matters brought to the UWC.
+Parties and witnesses must provide truthful information in all phases of a UWC proceeding.
+Failure to provide truthful information or any attempt to impede the UWC process may result in a recommendation for a more severe penalty or a referral for discipline.